A Mighty Wind: Plot

-The three groups, all of whom have sunk to various levels of musical irrelevance since their respective heyday, agree to the reunion performance, to be held at The Town Hall in New York and televised live.
+The three groups, all of whom have sunk to various levels of musical irrelevance since their respective heyday, agree to the reunion performance, to be held at The Town Hall in New York and televised live on the Public Broadcasting Network (PBN).
 The acts rehearse and participate in interviews discussing their activities over the previous years and their feelings about performing again.

-The show itself proceeds with two hitches: the intended opening song for The Folksmen's set, "Never Did No Wanderin'", is played first by the New Main Street Singers (the Folksmen sing it in a rugged, emotional manner consistent with the spirit of the song, while the New Main Street Singers perform it in their usual peppy, carefree way), and Mitch temporarily disappears minutes before he and Mickey are to perform, forcing the Folksmen to extend their set.
-It turns out that Mitch had gone to buy a rose for Mickey, which she gratefully accepts as they go on stage.
-They perform "A Kiss at the End of the Rainbow", and after a pause, they kiss.
+The show itself proceeds with two hitches: the intended opening song for The Folksmen's set, "Never Did No Wanderin, is played first by the New Main Street Singers (the Folksmen sing it in a rugged, emotional manner consistent with the spirit of the song, while the New Main Street Singers perform it in their usual peppy, carefree manner), and Mitch temporarily disappears minutes before he and Mickey are to perform, forcing the Folksmen to extend their set.
+It is eventually revealed that Mitch had gone to buy a rose for Mickey, which she gratefully accepts as they go on stage.
+They perform "A Kiss at the End of the Rainbow", and after a suspenseful pause, conclude with the much-anticipated kiss.
 In the finale, all three acts sing "A Mighty Wind" together.

 Six months after the concert, many of the performers detail subsequent events via interviews.
-Mickey is performing "The Sure-Flo Song" (about a medical device used for bladder control) at her husband Leonard's trade show booth, while Mitch is writing poetry again, claiming to be in a "prolific phase".
+Mickey is performing "The Sure-Flo Song" (about a medical device used for bladder control) at Leonard's trade show booth, while Mitch is writing poetry again, claiming to be in a "prolific phase".
 Mickey claims that Mitch overreacted to their onstage kiss, while Mitch insists that he no longer has feelings for Mickey, but had worried that Mickey's feelings for him might have returned.
 LaFontaine is trying to drum up interest for "Supreme Folk", a sitcom in which the New Main Street Singers star as characters who are Supreme Court judges by day and folk singers sharing a house by night.
-The Folksmen have reunited, with Shubb, now a transgender woman named Marta, having revamped her wardrobe and continuing to sing in her deep bass voice, followed now by a girlish giggle.
+The Folksmen have reunited, with Shubb, now a transgender woman named Marta, sporting a revamped wardrobe and continuing to sing in a deep bass voice, followed now by a girlish giggle.

 Production

 Origins

 Guest, McKean and Shearer first appeared as The Folksmen in a season 10 episode of Saturday Night Live that aired on November 3, 1984, when Guest and Shearer were both repertory cast members of the show and McKean was that week's host.
-Earlier that year, Guest, McKean and Shearer had appeared as the titular group in the mockumentary This Is Spinal Tap, a parody of aging heavy metal bands.
+Earlier that year, Guest, McKean and Shearer had appeared as the title group in the mockumentary This Is Spinal Tap, a parody of aging heavy metal bands.
 McKean later stated, "I came and hosted a show, and in lieu of another 'Tap' piece, we did these guys."

 The Folksmen later appeared in Spinal Tap's 1992 TV special, The Return of Spinal Tap, and the original concept for A Mighty Wind was to give The Folksmen their own narrative vehicle.